sgallon-rin/artificial-intelligence/lab/README.md

-# labs of the course
+# In-class Labs
-All labs have given templates, all you need is to fill in th blanks of some key functions.
+All labs have given templates, all you need is to fill in th blanks in some key functions.

 ## 1. Searching: Uniform Cost Search(UCS)
 ### Description